doug-moen/openscad2/rfc/Complex_Geometry.md

   good alternatives to these operations, covering the standard use cases seen in OpenSCAD.
 * If your CSG tree contains millions of nodes, then you'll use a lot of memory and preview will be slow.
   But there's an alternative:
-  put the algorithm that generates all of this complexity into the function in an F-Rep node.
+  put the algorithm that generates all of this complexity into the functions of a small number of F-Rep nodes.

 The good news is that if you avoid the expensive stuff, then a model too complex to be rendered as a mesh by OpenSCAD can be rendered and previewed in a fraction of a second using F-Rep.